aebabis/roguelike/BACKLOG.md

    - Site icon
    - Animation speed
    - Make action bars orange if their next action will be before player's
+   - Consider splitting source/target events into two events

 # Bugs
 - GraphicalDungeonView glitches when enemy immediately moves onto tile of another slain enemy
+- Prevent player from hover-viewing tiles the character can't see